scottarterbury/Mars_Scraping/README.md

     * About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:
         * Consider how many days elapse on Earth in the time that Mars circles the Sun once.
         * Visually estimate the result by plotting the daily minimum temperature.
-6. Export the DataFrame to a CSV file.
+# 6. Export the DataFrame to a CSV file.

-## Acknowledgements
+## Notes
-I would like to acknowlege my instructor and TAs for their guidance in this project: Othmane Benyoucef, Jacob Peroutek, Isabella Taylor for their guidance and assistance.
-In addition, I sought out help with code on Stack Overflow and Github.
+Help from TAs, StackOverflow and collegues.